spinico/vue-gettext-cli/README.md

 	npm install vue-gettext-cli --save-dev

-**Note**: remember to install [GNU gettext](https://www.gnu.org/software/gettext/) toolset and include the binaries path to your PATH environment variable.
+**Note**: remember to install [GNU gettext](https://www.gnu.org/software/gettext/) toolset and include the binaries to your PATH environment variable.

 #### 4. Edit the HelloWorld component as follow: